Water + Facilities

 - Many of the lodges we use have a mixture of ensuite and shared bathroom facilities

-- Island Expeditions basecamps use composting toilets with private stalls, running tap water, and private showers.
+- Glover's and Lighthouse basecamps use composting toilets with private stalls, running tap water, and private showers.

 - Island Expeditions Moho River Expedition uses low-impact pit toilets with thatch walls